drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - Choose "Upload a file" and upload your transcript.

-- Click Set timings to sync your transcript with the video.
-Youtube will automatically sync your transcript with your video's audio track, but only if they are in the same language
+- Click "Set timings".
+Youtube will now automatically sync your transcript with your video's audio track (but only if they are in the same language).

 - Setting the timings can take Youtube a few minutes to accomplish.
 While you wait, you'll be brought back to the video tracklist.
 Once it's ready, your transcription will automatically be published on your video.